This article originally appeared on VICE UK.

 There's not one individual factor that can be blamed for all these closures.
 The rescue plan identifies numerous problems facing venue operators, ranging from rising rents and the prospect of owners selling venues off to be turned into housing, through to increasingly onerous licensing restrictions.
 However, one key issue is the lack of a voice which can speak on behalf of the industry.

 Mirik Milan is the night mayor of Amsterdam and probably the most famous night mayor in the world.
 The post was first established in 2003; Mirik has held it since 2012.
 When I call to ask what kind of difference a night mayor can make, he explains how important it is to have someone who can fight the nightlife industry's corner.
-He recalls, in the late 90s, in Amsterdam: "If you were an organiser of dance events and house music parties, you were looked at more or less like a criminal.
-Nowadays it's a serious industry and the city benefits from its social, cultural and economic value."
+He recalls, in the late 90s, in Amsterdam, "If you were an organizer of dance events and house music parties, you were looked at more or less like a criminal.
+Nowadays it's a serious industry and the city benefits from its social, cultural, and economic value."

 Making an economic case for nightlife seems to be a prerequisite for securing its future.
 Not that it's a hard case to make.
-In the UK, it's estimated that the night-time economy generates around £66 billion a year, a figure that can be grasped by even the most obtuse politician.
+In the UK, it's estimated that the night-time economy generates around £66 billion [$101 billion] a year, a figure that can be grasped by even the most obtuse politician.
 But the arguments for music and nightlife go way beyond such figures.
 "I don't only want to focus on the economic side.
 It's important, but that's not the only reason," says Milan.
 "It's important to have a good nightlife scene; it attracts a lot of young creative people and they are followed by the creative industries."

 However, arguments about nightlife's economic and cultural contribution are only part of the story.
 There's a need to protect not just the industry's reputation but the physical spaces it needs to exist.
 It's a battle that's been playing out in cities such as Berlin, where music venues face many of the same challenges from development and gentrification as those in London.

-Lutz Leichsenring is spokesman for Clubcommission, which was formed in 2000 and now represents around 150 clubs and party organisers in Berlin.
+Lutz Leichsenring is spokesman for Clubcommission, which was formed in 2000 and now represents around 150 clubs and party organizers in Berlin.
 "We started because we had problems with raids on clubs almost every week," says Leichsenring.
 "It was kind of a reaction to politicians and the administration, because they didn't really communicate with us.
 They didn't know who to talk to, they just knew how to react with force."

 Nowadays, Clubcommission works with the city authorities to foresee potential problems.
 "We want to act rather than react," says Leichsenring.
-This summer, the organisation launched an online directory of night time venues in the city, which is being used to inform decisions on construction projects where noise complaints could threaten the future of a venue.
+This summer, the organization launched an online directory of night time venues in the city, which is being used to inform decisions on construction projects where noise complaints could threaten the future of a venue.
 The city now also takes into consideration cultural and social factors when selling off its own buildings.
 "You can't buy creativity, but you can provide spaces for creative people which are reasonably priced," says Leichsenring.
 "Not just on the outside of the city, near the pulse of the city on the inside."

 Amsterdam and Berlin show what can be achieved when the city authorities work with the nightlife industry, rather than seeing it as a problem to be stamped out.
-This week's rescue plan, and its subsequent backing by Boris, suggests London could be coming round to this way of thinking.
+This week's rescue plan, and its subsequent backing by Johnson, suggests London could be coming round to this way of thinking.
 Alan Miller, chair of the Night Time Industries Association, says: "It's a very significant moment.
 It underlines the importance, economically and culturally, of the night time.
 It makes it clear that the GLA and the mayor's office think it's important."

 That said, there are others who may still need to be won over.
 Councils and the police could be stumbling blocks on the path to a more progressive approach to London's nightlife.
 Davyd sums up the progress made this week: "I think there is still a significant way to go to win the hearts and minds, but it is incredibly important we also acknowledge this is a win for music venues and the night time economy."